Dysgraphia

 • The cognitive and linguistic abilities that support language-based learning (e.g., vocabulary, working memory, executive function, speech sound awareness and memory, retrieval fluency)

-Chancery Script for Dysgraphics
+A Script Approach for Dysgraphics

+Writers need to automate the transcription process so they can devote their attention to the content of their message.
+Persistent difficulties with letter formation (reversals, size and spacing issues, misuse of uppercase versus lowercase) can disrupt a writer so much that they can not formulate a written message similar in quality to one they could formulate orally.
 Writers need a transcription method that does not get in the way of their message.
 Adult writers tend to develop this kind of transcription.
 No matter what handwriting method they were taught, adults tend to modify their handwriting into a fast, efficient, personal script.
 There is a good argument for teaching this kind of legible, fast personal script from the very beginning.
-It is important to note that script is not the same things as cursive.
+It is important to note that script is not the same thing as cursive.
 Script is not a homogenized, one-size-fits-all, prescribed type of handwriting.
-Rather, it is more like dance or sports.
+Rather, it is more like a dance or a sport.
 There are principles of form and efficiency, but the execution is always personal.
-According to Real Spelling, script is the index finger-driven “dance of the pen”.
+Real Spelling described this script approach as the index finger-driven “dance of the pen.”

 Dysgraphia Treatment

-Consider the many different strands students hold in mind while writing: the images of letter symbols, the movement path needed to fluently form the letters, the speech sounds they represent and how the letters must be sequenced to spell the word they have in mind.
+Consider the many different strands students hold in mind while writing: the images of letter symbols, the movement path needed to fluently form each letter, the speech sounds they represent, and how the letters must be sequenced to spell the word they have in mind.
 Beyond that, they must hold in mind the sentence they intend to write, as well as the organization and overall purpose of their writing product.
+Therapists begin by teaching each of these skills in isolation, then as a skill is practiced and becomes more automatic, a therapist will weave multiple skills together in increasingly complex tasks.
+The goal is for the student to master the basics of the writing process, using attractive, accurate, efficient, and relaxed handwriting.